Lazy-work/bridge-docs/guide/runtime/vue/conditional-rendering.md

 ## Switch case

-The Bridge library provides an `$switch` helper to enable the use of switch case for conditional rendering.
+The Unison framework provides an `$switch` helper to enable the use of switch case for conditional rendering.
 The `$switch` helper should be chained with the call of the `case` function, with the first parameter being the value to match and the last parameter being the value to return.
 The last call chained has to be `default` to return the value after evaluation.

 ```js
 $switch(count.value)